lightdash/lightdash-templates/templates/bigquery-usage-tracking/user_guide.md

    > **Note**: No metrics need to be defined here.
 Metrics will be created as part of the template.

+3. **Deploy your changes to Lightdash**
+   The model you've just created needs to exist as a Table in Lightdash for the template to work (otherwise, you'll get an error saying `Explore "big_query_jobs" does not exist.` in your dashboard).
+Before uploading the charts and dashboard from the template below, you'll need to deploy your new `big_query_jobs` model to Lightdash.

 ## Using the Template

 Once you have an underlying model that returns your BigQuery jobs information, follow these steps to use the template:

 1. **Download the Template**
    Download the `lightdash` folder from the relevant section in the `lightdash-templates` repository.
+You can clone the repository by running `git clone git@github.com:lightdash/lightdash-templates.git`.

 2. **Copy the Template**
    Copy the `lightdash` folder into the root of your dbt directory.